Mangareva: Climate

 Mangareva has a tropical rainforest climate (Köppen climate classification Af).
-The average annual temperature in Mangareva is 23.5 C. The average annual rainfall is 1913.5 mm with November as the wettest month.
+The average annual temperature in Mangareva is 23.5 C. The average annual rainfall is 1913.5 mm with November the wettest month.
 The temperatures are highest on average in March, at around 26.0 C, and lowest in August, at around 21.3 C. The highest temperature ever recorded in Mangareva was 31.4 C on 6 March 2016; the coldest temperature ever recorded was 13.2 C on 27 August 1992.

 Transportation

 Mangareva is reached by boat from the nearby airport across the lagoon.

 Mangareva is an important travel link to Pitcairn Island.
 Practically the only way a traveler can reach Pitcairn Island is to fly to Tahiti, then to Mangareva.
 From there, a 32-hour boat ride will take the traveler to the island.
 Some reach Pitcairn by commercial shipping traffic, but that is uncommon, because shipping lanes do not typically pass close to Pitcairn.